CyborgDroid/gekkoIndicators/README.md

 # gekkoIndicators
 Custom gekko indicators for cryptocurrency trading

-When writting complex strategies, the current indicators add unnecessary complexity.
+When writting complex strategies, the built-in gekko indicators add unnecessary complexity.
 Having the basic indicator logic in the indicator itself helps clean the strategy logic making it more readable and easier to improve.

 All indicators have: